 Here is a selection of her recent Flower Pieces Fine Art photographs, a number of which formed the basis of her exhibitions.
 Please see the Exhibitions page for the latest news of her shows.

 Please use the Contact form should you wish to purchase any of Shelley’s work.
-All her photographs are available at very limited edition prints, produced on museum quality cotton rag paper using archival quality inks.
+All her photographs are available at very limited edition prints, produced on museum quality cotton rag paper using archival quality inks and framed in simple aluminium frames.
+They can also be supplied on aluminium or acrylic.